 Oestrogen loss can result in vaginal and urethra dryness, which can put women at higher risk of developing a urinary tract infection as a result of normal bowel bacteria moving into the urethra.

 Postmenopausal weight gain is common, putting extra strain on a woman’s bladder and weakening her pelvic floor muscles, creating stress incontinence.
 Plus, great risk of diabetes can create nerve damage (neuropathy), which means loss of sensation in the bladder, poor emptying and constipation.

 Many women who have given birth and have had damage to their anal sphincter (muscle around the anus) may also find bowel control problems occur with the onset of menopause.

-The most common problems women face during and after menopause are:
+The most common problems older women face during and after menopause are:

 - Stress incontinence.
 She might complain she’s losing a few drops of urine when coughing, sneezing, or laughing, or leaking when she’s lifting something heavy or doing something that puts pressure on her bladder.